StefanNede/Linear-Regression-C/README.md

 For plotting 3d points and plane generated, write code to do this in python -> save results to a csv and then have a python program that reads these in and executes generating the 3d plot.

 For dimensions higher than 3 do not bother with the plotting.

+## Examples

+Running simple linear regression on the data in data>data_copy_2.txt returns the following graph with parameters 1.90 and -16.77 (y = 1.90x + -16.77):